-Finally, the CRR II imposes disclosure obligations on credit institutions relating to risk management objectives and policies, governance arrangements, capital adequacy requirements and remuneration policies that have a material impact on the risk profile and leverage.
-In addition, the French Monetary and Financial Code imposes additional disclosure requirements to credit institutions, including disclosure relating to certain financial indicators, their activities in non-cooperative states or territories, and more generally, certain information on their overseas operations.
+Finally, the CRR Regulation imposes disclosure obligations on credit institutions relating to risk management objectives and policies, governance arrangements, capital adequacy requirements, remuneration policies that have a material impact on the risk profile and leverage.
+In addition, the French Code monétaire et financier imposes additional disclosure requirements on credit institutions, including disclosure relating to certain financial indicators, activities in non-cooperative states or territories, and more generally, certain information on overseas operations.